hjben/centos-openjdk/README.md

 # centos-openjdk
 ### Introduction
-- CentOS base image with openjdk and some utiliies
+- CentOS base image with openjdk
 - This image is based on hjben/centos-systemd:latest, systemd(systemctl command) command is enabled

 ### Usage